20k/binmat_rules/readme.md

                                 defender sat here
 ```

-Not shown are the position of the attacker's discard pile, and
+Not shown are the position of the attacker's discard pile, and the attackers deck

 ## Game Structure